-I’ve been a part of a blog circle for over a year now.
-I’ve definitely seen great results in terms of my SEO (Search Engine Optimization) (which is a fancy way of explaining how far up in the search results you are when someone googles “photographers in “your” county/city/area.”
+I’ve been a part of a blog circle for many years now.
+I’ve definitely seen great results in terms of my SEO (Search Engine Optimization) (which is a fancy way of explaining how far up in the search results you are when someone googles “photographers in “your” county/city/area.”)

 Since I started my photography business like many momtogs, I initially did work for free, as portfolio building.
 Then I tried to start charging a little bit.
 But over time, I felt that I needed to charge for what my time was worth and for the fact that I had several years of experience, I continued to work hard to improve my photography and was recognized by my peers, in the form of publications, winning awards, and was hired by my city for their photography.
 So, my stuff didn’t stink anymore.
 I had figured out white balance and exposure.
 I could now differentiate between a sharp photo and one where I missed focus.
 I understood compositional rules.